ua-snap/shiny-apps/cmip3_cmip5/www/help01_start.md

 cookie.
 The other method is to read the documentation.
 You are here.
 Good.
 Continue.

+### Audience

+The reason for all this preamble is straightforward.
+The primary audience for this app is myself.
+I use apps like this one to enhance my data QA/QC tasks at SNAP as well as to support various projects.
+It is first and foremost a tool of extreme convenience made to enhance a workflow I am already neck deep in.

+The secondary audience consists of other ***R*** Shiny users who are interested in exploring and developing similar apps.
+I enjoy sharing my work, the code is freely available, and networking with other useRs is fun.

+Mandatory caveats: I do not have time to teach you how to make apps.
+Nor will you be able to swap your data sets for mine and have this app work for you.
+It is far too complex to use so directly as a template, but various bits of code you may find useful in your own contexts.
+I have been developing it off and on when time permits among other duties since somewhere around February of 2014 although the exact date has become a hazy mystery to me, more obscured by the mind fog of ***R*** code I have written in general since then than the moment of my very birth.
+This is to say, if you want an app "just like this," a common sentiment I encounter, which is quite flattering and much appreciated, I must say it will not happen overnight no matter how much you borrow from this app.
+Even if I could write the code for this app without any planning, revision, or refactoring, just straight through as a stream-of-consciousness exercise in one sitting, it would still take quite some time to write it all out.
+And that doesn't even begin to get into the code written to parse and prep large amounts of data, which the app (among other projects) makes use of.
+In fact, even the help documentation verbosity that follows, I wrote out just for me because otherwise it would be impossible to recall all of what on earth I had done here.

+The tertiary audience would be other colleagues which do not use R but happen to be very interested in climate models and climate change in the Arctic.

+The quaternary audience would be the general public.
+I like to make apps that are simple, easy to use, and convey a straightforward message that does not require esoteric knowledge or the specialized interpretation skills of a statistician-priest.
+This app is not one of them.
+It was never meant to be.
+I'd prefer not to mention this fourth tier audience at all except that I don't want to give the impression of complete neglect.
+But ultimately, this app was made with me in mind, to assist my own complex and data-heavy workflow.
+It can't be all things.

 ### Exploratory Data Analysis

 The plots available in the app allow for an in-depth graphical analysis